 Unavailability or the lack of funds is a situation concerning stress and agony.
-There might occur times, when you have needs waiting desperately there to be fulfilled but no money in pockets for the same.
+There might occur times when you have needs waiting desperately there to be fulfilled but no money in pockets for the same.

-Plastic money, debit cards and credit cards, help in being the backbone in such a time providing you the necessary support.
+Plastic money, debit cards and credit cards, help in being the backbone in such a time providing you with the necessary support.
 Most of the people out there just believe that both of them have the concept of providing the money to the cardholder.
 If you are also someone who believes the same, it is the time to change the thought.

 Differences between debit cards and credit cards

 Take your wallet out and give a precise view to your credit card and debit card.
 Do they just look the same to you?
 Well, maybe in appearance but not how they work.
-Let us talk about the differences of both of them –
+Let us talk about the differences between both of them –

-While a debit card allows you to pay the amount that is present in your bank account, a credit card on the other side, allows taking out the amount that is not available to you.
+While a debit card allows you to pay the amount that is present in your bank account, a credit card on the other side allows taking out the amount that is not available to you.
 In simpler words, they help you to pay for the things that you cannot afford by letting you pay an amount that exceeds the amount available to you.

-A debit card, since only provides you the amount in cash that is present in your bank account; it might not be as useful in the case of urgent emergencies.
-But, on the other hand, credit card, as the name suggests provides you the credits as per your need, can prove to be a useful option at the moments of emergencies.
+A debit card, since only provides you with the amount in cash that is present in your bank account; it might not be as useful in the case of urgent emergencies.
+But, on the other hand, credit card, as the name suggests provides you with the credits as per your need, can prove to be a useful option at the moments of emergencies.

 Another big difference revolves around the availability factor of these debit cards and credit cards.
 One needs to have a good credit history in order to get approved for a credit card.
 But, on the contrary, one can easily get a debit card when he/she gets a bank account.